How to Become a Teacher in Washington, D.C.

 The Praxis Subject Assessments must be taken based on the specific subject or level a candidate wishes to become licensed in.
 These tests assess subject-specific content knowledge, as well as subject-specific teaching skills.

 The scores are all submitted with the licensure form and fee in order to gain and maintain a teaching license.
-Specific score and state information can be found at https://www.ets.org/praxis/dc/requirements
+Learn more about specific score and state information here.

 Apply for Your Washington, D.C.
 Teacher Certification